Enrol at a top-level institution

-Charles University ranks among the top 2% of universities worldwide, a fact that has been repeatedly confirmed by international university rankings.
+Charles University ranks among the top 2% of universities worldwide, a position that has been repeatedly confirmed by international university rankings.
 In computer science and mathematics it does even better.
-We provide the facts below.
+We provide the facts below:

 - Wikipedia-Mining Algorithm Reveals World’s Most Influential Universities – Charles University in Prague: rank 34.